abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ### The Implies operation

 Now for the punchline: in the BHK interpretation, the *implies* operation is just a *function* between proofs.
-Saying that $A$ implies $B$ ($A \to B$) would just mean that there exist an arrow which can convert a proof of $A$ to a proof of $B$.
+Saying that $A$ implies $B$ ($A \to B$) would just mean that there exist arrows that can convert a proof of $A$ to a proof of $B$.

 ![Implies in the BHK interpretation](../05_logic/bhk_implies.svg)

-But in order to use about the proof, we need to also have an implies *set*, or a *homomorphism set* as it is called in set theory), that is, a set containing all arrows between given two objects with one element for each arrow.
+But in order to use about the proof, we need to also have an implies *set*, or a *homomorphism set* as it is called in set theory), that is, a set containing all arrows between given two objects, with one element for each arrow.

 ![Implies object in the BHK interpretation](../05_logic/bhk_implies_object.svg)

-If we have that set, the *modus ponens* rule of inference is nothing more than the process of *functional application*. i.e. if we have a pair, containing a proof of $A$ and a function $A \to B$ we can call this function to obtain a proof of $B$.
+Then, *modus ponens* is nothing more than the process of *functional application*. i.e. if we have a pair, containing a proof of $A$ and a function $A \to B$ we can call this function to obtain a proof of $B$.

 ### The If and only if operation